wttech/aemc-ansible/README.md

 ## Example integrations

+1. [Local](examples/local) - development & testing sandbox  for AEM Compose CLI and Ansible Modules which runs Ansible locally/natively
-1. [Packer](examples/packer) - good starting point for baking AWS EC2 image using Ansible and AEM Compose Ansible modules
+2. [Packer](examples/packer) - good starting point for baking AWS EC2 image using Ansible and AEM Compose Ansible modules
-2. Have an idea for the next one?
+3. Have an idea for the next one?
 Want to help?
 At least raise an [issue](https://github.com/wttech/aemc-ansible/issues/new) :)

 ## Example configuration